allanlasser/poe/README.md

 When developing an application, it is usually faster and more helpful to install software to your host machine.
 Usually, you won't need to have Postgres or Redis installed on your host machine.
 Just the Node software should be enough to get up and running.

+One of Launchpad's basic assumptions is that it's faster and easier to delete code and utilities that you don't need, rather than install and configure code and utilities that you do.
+For example, if you don't need a database, then go ahead and remove the Postgres service from the `docker-compose.yml` file and remove `sequelize` from your Feathers services.
+It all comes down to entropy, really, and Launchpad wants to reduce it as much as possible.

 ### Install